Grzetan/mineswapper/README.md

 # Starting the game
 To start the game just type "python game.py" in main directory.

+# Modyfing board size and number of mines
+To change board size or number of mines just scroll to the very end of game.py file

+Look for this line:
+game = Minesweeper((15,19),mines_number=40)

+Let's say you want to play a board 10x10 with 20 mines Modify upper line to this: game = Minesweeper((10,10),mines_number=20)

 # Intro to bot.py
 File bot.py contains the class MinesweeperBot which given an board picks best cell.
 You can use it in your projects.